The Complete Yoga Flexibility Guide: Props, Tips & Beginner Routines

 We’ve included this FAQ to answer common beginner questions about starting your flexibility journey.

-How does yoga use flexibility?
+How does yoga improve flexibility?

 What is the best yoga style for flexibility?